CERTCC/Vultron/docs/howto/general_implementation.md

 In fact, to the degree possible, it seems preferable for the container syntax to remain a late-binding decision in implementation.
 As long as the structure and semantics are well defined, most standard data formats should be adaptable to the task.

+!!! info "ActivityPub and Vultron"

+    While an complete Vultron implementation remains a work in progress, we have made some progress on translating the Vultron Protocol into an ActivityPub-based semantics.
+    Our initial efforts so far indicate that ActivityPub could be a good fit for the Vultron Protocol.
+    The message formats discussion above
+    and transport protocl below are addressed by ActivityPub directly, and the last two (identity management and encryption) might be better addressed in the context of ActivityPub rather than reinventing the wheel.
+    See [Vultron ActivityPub](./activitypub/index.md) for more information.

 <!-- hr to force spacing -->
 ----